-7. Bankruptcy Rule 3001(f) states: "A proof of claim executed and filed in accordance with these rules shall constitute prima facie evidence of the validity and amount of the claim."
+10. Bankruptcy Rule 3001(f) states: "A proof of claim executed and filed in accordance with these rules shall constitute prima facie evidence of the validity and amount of the claim."
 Fed.
 R. Bankr.
 P. 3001(f).

-8. "The Bankruptcy Code establishes a burden-shifting framework for proving the amount and validity of a claim.
+"The Bankruptcy Code establishes a burden-shifting framework for proving the 11. amount and validity of a claim.
 The creditor's filing of a proof of claim constitutes prima facie evidence of the amount and validity of the claim.
 The burden then shifts to the debtor to object to the claim.
 The debtor must introduce evidence to rebut the claim's presumptive validity."
 Stancill v.
 Harford Sands Inc. (In re Harford Sands Inc.), 372 F.3d 637, 640 (4th Cir.
 2004).
 See also RW Squared Med.
 Group v.
 HWY Squared, Inc. (In re HWY Squared, Inc.), 208 Fed.
 Appx.
 581, 582-83 (9th Cir.
 2006) (stating "[t]he objector must produce sufficient evidence tending to defeat the claim by probative force equal to that of the allegations in the proofs of claim themselves"); McGee v.
 O'Connor (In re O'Connor), 153 F.3d 258, 260 (5th Cir.
 1998); Gill v.
 Indian Wells Estates, Inc. (In re Indian Wells Estates, Inc.), 96 F.3d 1451, 1996 WL 506484, 4 (9th Cir.
 Sept.
 3, 1996) ("[t]he evidentiary burden of Bankruptcy Rule 3001(f) requires the objector to come forward with evidence contradicting the validity or amount of the claim"); Kane v.
 Johns-Manville Corp., 843 F.2d 636, 646 (2d Cir.
 1988); Reilly v.
 Novak, 245 B.R.
 768, 773 (B.A.P.
 2d Cir.
 2000) ("To overcome this prima facie evidence, the objecting party must come forth with evidence which, if believed, would refute at least one of the allegations essential to the claim"); Carey v.
 Ernst, 333 B.R.
 666, 672 (S.D.N.Y.
 2005).

-9. Here, no party has objected to the Claims.
-Even if the Debtors had filed an objection to the Claims, the Bankruptcy Rules provide that the Claims constitute prima facie evidence as to their validity and the amount claimed.
-If such an objection existed, the burdens of proof and production would have now shifted to the Debtors to refute the presumptively valid Claims with "substantial evidence."
+12. Here, no party has objected to the Aviva Claims.
+Even if the Debtors had filed an objection to the Aviva Claims, the Bankruptcy Rules provide that the Aviva Claims constitute prima facie evidence as to their validity and the amount claimed.
+If such an objection existed, the burdens of proof and production would have now shifted to the Debtors to refute the presumptively valid Aviva Claims with "substantial evidence."
 See Juniper Dev.
 Group v.
 Kahn (In re Hemingway Transp., Inc.), 993 F.2d 915, 925 (1st Cir.
 1993) (stating "[t]he interposition of an objection does not deprive the proof of claim of presumptive validity unless the objection is supported by substantial evidence") (emphasis in original).

-10. Despite the presumed validity of the Claims and the jurisprudence requiring the Debtors to advance substantial evidence to refute that presumption, the Motion seeks to impose significant additional evidentiary burdens on US AgBank and other claimants.
-The Bankruptcy Rules require only two pieces of evidence to be filed with a proof of claim: a copy of a writing on which a claim is based, and proof of the perfection of any relevant security interest.
+13. Despite the statutorily presumed validity of the Aviva Claims and the jurisprudence requiring the Debtors to advance substantial evidence to refute that presumption, the Motion seeks to impose significant additional evidentiary burdens on the Aviva Claimants and other derivatives- or guarantee-based claimants.
+The evidentiary burden to be shouldered by claimants is far greater than that under the Bankruptcy Rules, which require only a copy of a writing on which a claim is based and proof of the perfection of any relevant security interest.
 Fed.
 R. Bankr.
 P. 3001(c), (d).